How to Run a Quarterly Product Strategy Meeting: A Board Meeting for Product

 Again, the pre-work articulates each swim lane’s one-pager, but also shares key results, learnings, and outlines future theories and hypotheses for research or testing.
-From time to time, the material outlines key roadblocks or dependencies the product leader has outside their area.
+From time to time, the material describes key roadblocks or dependencies the product leader has outside their area.
 I find the best materials are both data and design rich and show well-presented results and the ability to move key metrics within the product leader’s area.
 And in the case of future tests, the product leader is clear about their hypotheses, the test design for these hypotheses, and how the design will come to life in the consumer’s eyes.
 And whether the tests are a success or failure, the results inevitably add to the collective wisdom of the product organization.
 Win or lose, there’s an opportunity to pass on the learnings to the rest of the team.

 Intro: by the Head of Product (30 minutes)

-- Overall product strategy, metrics and tactics
+- Overall product strategy, metrics, and tactics

 - Key issues to focus on today (abstracted from the pre-read)

-- A rolling four quarter product plan, by swim lane, emphasizing key projects for the next quarter and lightly outlining the further out quarters (longer-term plans will change, based on results and learnings).
+- A rolling four quarter product plan, by swim lane, emphasizing projects for the next quarter and lightly outlining the further out quarters (longer-term plans will change, based on results and learnings).
 This product plan is super helpful to me in presenting later at board meetings.

 Qualitative/Quantitative Research and Insights (30 min)

 - “Results That Matter.”
-A cumulative list of positive test results over the year that demonstrates key progress against critical metrics and helps reinforce a strong results focus.
+A cumulative list of positive test results over the year that demonstrates key progress against critical metrics and helps reinforce strong results focus.

 - Any high-level research or learnings that reach across multiple lanes.

-- A specific amount of time is allotted to each product area, with healthy breaks built into the schedule to enable water-cooler conversation and serve as buffer to manage the time.
+- A specific amount of time is allotted to each product area, with healthy breaks built into the schedule to enable water-cooler conversation and serve as a buffer to manage the time.